Overview

 8.0 ÷ 1.60934 ≈ 4.97 minutes = 4:58 per km

-Because a mile is longer than a kilometre, per-mile pace will always be a larger number (more minutes) than the equivalent per-kilometre pace for the same actual running speed — this is a useful sanity check if a conversion produces a smaller per-mile number, which signals the multiplication and division were swapped.
+Since a mile is longer than a kilometre, per-mile pace will always be a bigger number (more minutes) than the equivalent per-kilometre pace for the same actual running speed.
+That's a handy sanity check: if a conversion produces a smaller per-mile number, the multiplication and division got swapped somewhere.

 Step 5: Predict Race Pace from a Recent Result